Center of Excellence in Urology & Men's Health

 03

-Vas deferens cut, tied, or cauterized to block sperm passage.
+The vas deferens is cut, tied, and/or cauterized on both sides to permanently block sperm passage.

 04